MarcGrol/microgen/README.md

 # Microgen

 ## Goal
-Experiment with microservices using go
+Experiment with microservices using go.
+The core of "micro" is to keep services small so you do not have to understand thefull big monolyth before you can be effective.

 ## Approach
 Specification effort: